-9.10 Health Systems Management
+9.10 Health Systems Management Master of Science Degree Program

 The Health Systems Management program is for professionals seeking advanced career positions in management.
 The student will acquire the knowledge needed to analyze information needs, design solutions and manage information storage, transfer and retrieval in healthcare environments.
 Students desiring to obtain a Master of Science in Health Systems Management must hold a Baccalaureate Degree and recommended two to four (2-4) years computer systems work experience, or hold a Baccalaureate Degree in computer or information systems or a related area.